May 1, 2012

 An elderly woman has lived in the house directly across the street ever since we moved in here 19 years ago.
 She has left the house so few times I do not know her name.
 I wouldn’t recognize her if I saw her on the street.
 But I’ve imagined her many times.

-Her house sits above grade enough that I can’t see in her windows, although I almost always look that way as we pass.
-I picture her inside in her favorite chair, or at her kitchen table, a cup of tea nearby, watching the activity of the neighborhood.
-We are not the only ones to walk a dog or push a stroller or jog or bike beneath her windows.
+Her house sits above grade enough that I can’t see in her windows, although I picture her inside at her kitchen table, a cup of tea nearby, watching the activity of the neighborhood.
 She is the unseen watcher of a busy crossroads, as am I.

 Her adult children come regularly.
 The son mows her lawn—probably arranges for the company that sprays chemicals so it remains a perfect square of green.
 The daughter comes on Sunday after church.
-I imagine that they grew up in this house.
 For the last couple of years, the Meals on Wheels lady has come almost every day.
 I see all this, working at my desk upstairs at my window overlooking hers.

 Monday morning, April 30th, about 10 o’clock, as I sat tethered to the telephone, I watched Two Men and a Truck arrive.
 Simultaneously, a city crew arrived with a truck full of saplings and a little tractor.